Sergio00166/Python-Text-Editor/bin/dev_read.md

 * **Menu systems**: Each menu is treated as a separate module that controls the TTY when activated, returning control to the main editor after use.
-* **Keyboard mapping**: Functions and keybindings are handled through separate configuration files, allowing easy customization of the editor's behavior.

 7. File Structure
 -----------------